 No. Unfortunately we do not provide funding for restorative justice initiatives.

-Our funding is designed to support projects directly working with young people and the criminal justice system.
+Our funding is designed to support projects working directly with young people and the criminal justice system.
 We are not able to solely support the core costs of an organisation working in this area.
-We will however consider reasonable contributions to the running of your organisation as part of the overall budget you develop for your project.
+We will however, consider reasonable contributions to the running of your organisation as part of the overall budget you develop for your project.